On this page:

 There is some information on the hormone sent to New Zealand from the lab that also produced hormone for the NHPP before 1977.
 Some preparations and components of preparations were used in both countries and others were distributed only in the United States or in New Zealand.

-The time between the start of pituitary hGH treatment and the first sign of CJD symptoms was similar in the 29 United States patients (14 to 44 years) and the six New Zealand patients (17 to 37 years).
+The time between the start of pituitary hGH treatment and the first sign of CJD symptoms was 14 to 45 years in the 32 United States patients and 17 to 37 years in the six New Zealand patients.
 The New Zealand patients who got CJD were treated with pituitary hGH for an average of 4.3 years.
-In the United States, average treatment time was 8.4 years in patients who got CJD.
+In the United States, average treatment time was 8.2 years in patients who got CJD.

 In France, 119 people with CJD were among the 1,700 treated with pituitary hGH.
 The pattern of exposure to CJD in France is very different from the pattern in the United States.
 In France, people who received pituitary hGH in 1984 and 1985 appear to be at highest risk for CJD.
 We have learned from animal studies that when scientists injected a greater amount of CJD infectious agent into an animal, it took less time for CJD to develop.
 Because of the larger number of people with CJD and shorter times between treatment and CJD onset in France, the level of infection in French hormone was probably higher than in the U.S. hormone.
 The purification procedure used in France differed from that begun in 1977 in the United States.